riv4wi/apirf.lumen/readme.md

 # What is this about? #
 It is a continuation of the development of a RESTful API in Laravel, because Lumen is focused on the development of APIs due to its lightness and the benefits that are inherited from Laravel.

-As in the past development in Laravel, https://github.com/riv4wi/apirf-laravel, I will use 3 entities: **user, vehicle** and **manufacturer**.

-The relationships for now, for these entities are:
-1 Vehicle *belongs_to 1* Manufacturer (belongsTo)
-1 Manufacturer *manufactures* N Vehicle (hasMany)

-The goal is to create a multilanguage RESTful API in Lumen, always trying best practices.
-Any observation is welcome!
+In this brach **ft-authentication-with-token-very-simple** the goal is to integrate authentication very simple with a token passed by HTTP header to API

 # How To #
-Check extended documentation in **apirf-lumen.master.pdf**
+Check extended documentation in **apirf-lumen.master.pdf** and **apirf-lumen.ft-authentication-with-token-very-simple.pdf**

 # Installation guide #